 WE LIVE TOGETHER

 We believe that faith, family, and education are key to living a happy, healthy, hope-filled life.
-They are the foundational principles of our program.
+They are the foundational principles of our program for women.

-Our women are encouraged to eat, pray, and study God’s Word together.
+Our residents are encouraged to eat, pray, and study God’s Word together in the maternity home.
 They learn to support and forgive one another, and to accept forgiveness.
 Redeeming life is more than a maternity home for crisis pregnancy.
 It is a place where Jesus comes to renew and restore broken hearts.

 Each resident works toward finishing her education and/or obtaining the job skills necessary to support herself and her child.
 In addition, life skills and parenting classes provide the tools needed to run a household and to discipline in a way that builds confident and loving children.
 The residents learn about budgeting and saving to plan for their future.

 Each woman meets regularly with a case manager who assists and guides her in reaching her goals.
 Additionally, up to 8 private mental health counseling sessions are provided to each woman.